 This is the career track you hear about most often.
 It is the key function in the consumer products industry.
 Brand managers are often likened to small business owners because they assume responsibility for a brand or brand family.
 They are always focused on the big picture.
 It is their job to instill the brand's essence, map out their competitors in their brand's category, identify marketing opportunities, and be able to communicate the unique benefits of that product or service effectively.

-Brand managers are also responsible for guiding the market research team by setting the agenda and criteria and also selecting the stimuli, such as product-benefit statement, pictures, product samples, and video clips.
+Brand managers are also responsible for guiding the market research team by setting the agenda and criteria and also selecting the stimuli, such as product-benefit statements, pictures, product samples, and video clips.
 Once the research is complete, it is the brand manager's job to analyze the data that's been collected then develop a marketing strategy.

 This marketing strategy may call for a new ad campaign, development of new products, or drawing out a new vision for the brand.
 It is also then the brand manager's job to ensure that other functions such as promotions, market research, research and development, and manufacturing are orchestrated to implement the strategy that they have developed.